manijamali2003/loader/README.md

 In the name of God, the Compassionate, the Mericful

 Python kernel compiler and Loader (c) 2020 Mani Jamali.
-Free Software MIT License
+Free GNU General Public License v3.0

 # How to compile my Python code to kernel binary?